Daymorelah/packetAnalyzerAndSniffer/README.md

 - Download [Geany](https://www.geany.org/Download/Releases) if you dont already have one installed.
 - Ensure data is being sent across a networkr you want to listen on
 - Execute the script.
 - This Script is to be used for Educational purposes only.
-Hackig without the concent of the owner is a criminal offence purnishable by LAW.....be smart :wink:
+Sniffing or analyzing data packets without the concent of the owner is a criminal offence purnishable by LAW.....be smart :wink: